cardano-foundation/CIPs/CIP-0072/README.md

 ### **Definitions**
 - **anchor** - A hash written on-chain (rootHash) that can be used to verify the integrity (by way of a cryptographic hash) of the data that is found off-chain.
 - **dApp** - A decentralised application that is described by the combination of metadata, certificate and a set of used scripts.
 - **metadata claim** - Generically any attempt to map off-chain metadata to an on-chain subject.
 This specification looks at dApp specific metadata claims.
+Caution: it is highly recommended that dApp developers provide links to a specific snapshot (version) without removing all previous snapshots / version links.
+Some stores may choose not to show a dApp if all off-chain historical versions are not available but instead only latest snapshot.
 - **client** - Any ecosystem participant which follows on-chain data to consume metadata claims (i.e. dApp stores, wallets, auditors, block explorers, etc.).
 - **dApp Store** - A dApp aggregator application which follows on-chain data looking for and verifying dApp metadata claims, serving their users linked dApp metadata.
 - **publishers** - Entities which publish metadata claims on-chain, in the case of dApps the publishers are likely the dApp developer(s).